 Buy Pre-loved Furniture and Décor

-If you need new bedroom furniture, pre-loved is the way to go for maximum eco-friendliness.
+If you need new bedroom furniture, adding bedside drawers and pre-loved is the way to go for maximum eco-friendliness.
 Head over to Gumtree or eBay to find second-hand furniture online, or see if there are any used furniture stores near you on Google.

 You can pick up bargains on used furniture, with 20-80% discounts depending on when it was initially purchased and where you buy it from.
 Charity shops are an excellent place to hunt, with the British Heart Foundation a firm favourite.